How to make a complaint about an ICAEW member, affiliate, firm or student.

 If a firm signs an audit report as a registered auditor, it must comply with the regulations of the body with which it is registered under the Companies Act 2006.
 The firm’s notepaper should show the name of the firm’s registering body.
 If you’re not sure, consult the register of statutory auditors UK at www.auditregister.org.uk, statutory auditors Ireland (www.cro.ie) or call +44 (0)131 347 0100 to find out which body registers the firm.
 If you’re unable to resolve your complaint directly with the audit firm and it is registered with ICAEW, please contact us and we will consider your complaint.

-If you believe the financial statements of a company don't show a true and fair view, you should refer the matter to the Financial Reporting Council's Conduct Committee or the Company Investigations section of the Department for Business, Innovation and Skills as they have the powers to review, make recommendations and refer cases to court.
+If you believe the financial statements of a company don't show a true and fair view, you should refer the matter to the Financial Reporting Council's Conduct Committee or the Company Investigations section of the Department for Business, Energy & Industrial Strategy as they have the powers to review, make recommendations and refer cases to court.
 Only the courts can determine matters of judgment such as a true and fair view.

-An insolvency practitioner (IP) has to comply with standards set out in the Statements of Insolvency Practice, the Code of Ethics and ICAEW’s insolvency regulations.
-If you're concerned the IP may not have followed any of these standards, you'll need to send your complaint to the Insolvency Service:
+An insolvency practitioner (IP) has to comply with the law, standards set out in the Statements of Insolvency Practice, the Insolvency Code of Ethics and ICAEW’s insolvency licensing regulations.
+If you're concerned the IP may not have followed any of these standards, you'll need to send your complaint to the Insolvency Service.

 If you're challenging the decisions of an IP, there are procedures under insolvency legislation that you need to follow.
 The IP acts under statutory rights and powers; only the courts have the power to decide if the IP has exercised them properly.
 ICAEW can't intervene in these matters; for example, retention of title.